 By Nik G

-I did not finish the book, right now I’m at page 176, but so far it’s great.
+It’s great.
 The South African setting is something new, usually its US or Europe so this is refreshing.
 So far I do not think this book will have a happy ending but that is usually the case with great reads.
-A very complex psychological drama, great read so far.
+A very complex psychological drama, a great read.

 By Oliver Kingham